-4. Investments in restricted assets
+4. Investments in bequests/support plans

-Investments in restricted assets consist of donated funds received by the organization.
+Investments in bequests/support plans consist of donated funds received by the organization.
 These funds are invested, with annual payments of investment income and a portion of capital, to missionaries designated by the donor.
 The payments will continue until the funds are depleted or until the missionaries retire.
 Any funds remaining at that time, will cede to the organization, or be returned to the donor in accordance with the terms of the donor agreement.